The History of Log Masters Restorations

 You may wonder why I should care.
 I think it was worth mentioning to you for historical reference only.
 Aspen Restorations, LLC operated for our clients.
 Our clients were other log home restoration companies in Missouri and Colorado.
 With some research, it’s standard for restoration companies to hire subcontractors to do the work they have acquired.

 As mentioned, we created Aspen Restorations, LLC, to avoid detracting from their company.
 Aspen Restorations, LLC only operates on paper with no advertising and is not searchable via the internet, except on this blog.
 We even kept our magnet logos off our trailers and trucks and had minimal interactions with the customer.
 This way, we were not promoting our company to their customer.
-It is necessary to show the earlier reviews on our site to express our experience, training, and reviews; we did not market our company to their clients.
-We also have nothing negative to say about the companies we were sub-contracted under.
+The early reviews on our site express our experience and act like a resume.
+Although our training and reviews are visible, our company has not been promoted to their clients.
+We have no negative remarks about the companies we subcontracted under.
 As of current, Aspen Restorations, LLC has been dissolved.